Updated December 26, 2019

 It is all about your DIAGNOSIS

 # 1 and # 2 Above Will Not Stick You With A Bill.
 It’s All About #3 …Your Diagnosis

 This is the most confusing part to most people.
 Your insurance will pay for both spouses being in the room (Procedural Code) and the clerk on the phone will say “Yes, we cover couples counseling,” because they see the Procedural Code “Couples/Family Therapy” on their computer screen.
 But a Procedural Code (Who’s in the Room) doesn’t kick out the claim.
 It is the Diagnostic Code that causes the claim to be rejected.

 So Why Do They Cover Marriage and Family Therapy as a Procedure code only?

 Back to John and Sheila…The claim is probably submitted electronically, and the processors in the claims department of John’s insurance company reviewed the claim to insure accuracy in reporting and to determine if the treatment identified falls within the scope of the contract (“the insurance policy”).

-So because John and Sheila came in for help in managing their marriage, fights, or their sexual issues, the appropriate code is V61.01 Relationship Problems, or something similar.
+So because John and Sheila came in for help in managing their marriage, fights, or their sexual issues, the appropriate code is Z63.0 Relationship Problems.